 Lumbar puncture may be performed to diagnosis carcinomatous meningitis.
 Cerebrospinal fluid (CSF) is sent for cytology to look for malignant cells.
 Certain tumor markers may also be found in the CSF.
 Elevated protein and low glucose levels in the CSF are common abnormalities.
 MRI and CAT scan of the brain and spinal cord may also be performed to diagnose CM.

-Treatment for Carcinomatous Meningitis
+Treatment and Surgery for Carcinomatous Meningitis

 If left untreated death usually occurs within 2 months.
 Various treatment options include radiation therapy and chemotherapy.
 Optimal treatment includes intrathecal delivery of chemotherapy.
 This involves the injection of chemotherapeutic medication directly into the ventricles within the brain.
 The ventricles are CSF–filled cavities in the center of the brain that bathes the brain and spinal cord.
 Intrathecal administration of chemotherapy is usually performed via insertion of an Ommaya reservoir.
 A small burr hole is used to access the brain.
 A catheter is inserted into the ventricle and connected to an Ommaya reservoir that is secured under the scalp.
 After the surgical procedure, the reservoir can be accessed using a small needle that pierces the scalp and reservoir for access into the ventricles.